vedderb/vesc_pkg/blacktip_dpv/README.md

 - Configure to suit your preferences
 - Test basic functionality in a safe environment

-\* this model can be upgraded with a Bluetooth module to enable Bluetooth connectivity, see [these instructions](https://github.com/vedderb/vesc_pkg/blob/main/blacktip_dpv/BLUETOOTH_UPGRADE.md)
+**Note:** The Blacktip second generation can be upgraded with a Bluetooth module to enable Bluetooth connectivity; see [these instructions](https://github.com/vedderb/vesc_pkg/blob/main/blacktip_dpv/BLUETOOTH_UPGRADE.md).

 ### First-Time Configuration